tomshaw/gridola/Readme.md

 # API

-Documentation on how to use the API will be coming soon but for now the API is somewhat self explanatory via the examples provided in the controllers.
+Documentation on how to use the API will be coming soon but for now the API is somewhat self explanatory via the example cities grid in the grids namespace.

 # Questions or Comments?